emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 ```

 **e) Repartition the primary disk**:

 - will be using the `"sgdisk"` command
 - this presumes the disks will use mirroring at the end
-- see note about the swap partition at the end
+- see the swap partition notes and other information below

 ```bash
 # list the existing partitions on the primary disk